goktug97/TargetPersonTracker/README.md

 cabilities to track the target person.
 I've developed this tracker to put into a human tracking robot.

+I've made a tracker only using orb features, a detector and a tracker.
+HMM...

 ## System
 * First the tracker is initialized with target features.
 If the target features are given, the system starts tracking else it starts